 I guess many people search the Internet with the words “android vpn tether”, and there surely are many hits.
 The basic problem people are trying to solve is to create a wifi hotspot that sends all traffic over some VPN connection.
 Android can by itself create a wifi hotspot allowing your 3G or 4G connection to be shared with other devices over wifi.
 Just click the hotspot icon, change the name and password if you like, and off you go.
-Your android phone can also make connections to some VPN if you e.g. install one of the several OpenVPN client apps.
+Your android phone can also make connections to some VPN if you e.g. install Wireguard or one of the several OpenVPN client apps.
 That also works nicely.
 But how about using the two at the same time.
 I think there are some variations of failure, but it never does what you really want: Share or tether the VPN connection over wifi.
 It is – according to many websites – a careful decision by Google, not to allow this.

 But go a bit further, and you will find several apps or simple scripts, that will allow sharing a VPN connection, and which all require your phone to be rooted.
 A script like:

 iptables -t filter -F FORWARD iptables -t nat -F POSTROUTING iptables -t filter -I FORWARD -j ACCEPT iptables -t nat -I POSTROUTING -j MASQUERADE ip rule add from 192.168.43.0/24 lookup 61 ip route add default dev tun0 scope link table 61 ip route add 192.168.43.0/24 dev wlan0 scope link table 61 ip route add broadcast 255.255.255.255 dev wlan0 scope link table 61